GaryAsher/challenge-run-site/_games/celeste.md

   - slug: true-ending
     label: "True Ending"
-    description: "Complete Farewell from a new file."
+    description: | Complete Farewell from a new file.

   - slug: all-b-sides
     label: "All B-Sides"